-Samsung is fresh off the launch of new Windows 10 devices at its Galaxy Unpacked event, and the and the are two very intriguing devices, to say the least.
+Samsung is fresh off the launch of new Windows 10 devices at its Galaxy Unpacked event, and the Galaxy Book Pro and the Galaxy Book Pro 360 are two very intriguing devices, to say the least.

 They both bring vibrant AMOLED displays as well as Intel’s new 11th-generation processors to the table and seek to shake up the always-expanding market of Windows 10 devices.

 However, aside from the natural 2-in-1 versus laptop comparisons, you might be wondering how the two compare to each other.
 That’s what we’re here for, and today, we’ll look at the two devices for you, peeking closer at their price, performance, design, and everything else that’s different between them.